decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 Once the proposer has a *commit certificate* in its instance, it sends that certificate to all parties and waits for $n{-}f$ confirmations, which we call a **done certificate**.
 The proposer then sends the done certificate to all parties.

-Each party then waits for $n{-}f$ done certificates from different instances.
-Seeing proof that $n{-}f$ instances have a done certificate is the trigger for it to reveal its share of the beacon random value for view $v$.
+Each party then waits for $n{-}f$ done certificates from $n{-}f$ *different instances*.
+Seeing proof that $n{-}f$ different instances have a done certificate is the trigger for the party to reveal its *share* of the beacon random value for view $v$.

-Once the beacon value $b_v$ is revealed, the parties act as they would if the partial synchrony protocol mapped proposer $b_v$ in view $v$.
+Once the beacon value $b_v$ is revealed (typically when $n{-}f$ parties reveal their beacon share for view $v$), the parties act as they would in the partial synchrony protocol where all parties agree that party $b_v$ is the proposer in view $v$.
 All other instances are ignored (they are essentially decoys in hindsight).

-Obtaining the beacon value (typically when $n{-}f$ parties reveal their beacon share for view $v$) also serves as a *view change trigger* to move to the next view (view $v+1$).
+Obtaining the beacon value also serves as a *view change trigger* to move to the next view (change from view $v$ to view $v+1$).

 To start view $v+1$, parties send their *view change* information based on having $b_v$ as the proposer in view $v$.

 ### Sketch of liveness:

-With constant probability, the beacon chooses an instance that has completed a done certificate, so just like in a partial synchrony protocol, there is now a commit certificate and all parties will see this certificate in view $v+1$.
+Consider the first nonfualty to see a set of $n{-}f$ done certificates from $n{-}f$ different worlds.
+With constant probability, the beacon chooses an instance in this set, where its proposer completed a done certificate.
+So just like in a partial synchrony protocol, there are at least $f+1$ nonfualty that hold a commit certificate, so all parties will see this certificate in view $v+1$ (because any $n{-}f$ will see at least one nonfualty with a commit certificate).

 Note that the adversary needs to bind to a set of $n{-}f$ instances that have a done certificate **before** seeing the beacon value at a stage when the beacon is unpredictable.
 This is an example of the [general framework of using binding and randomization](/2024-12-10-bind-and-rand.md).

+The end result is that all nonfualty will see a commit certificate after a constant expected number of views.

 ### Sketch of safety:

 Each view has one real instance of a partial synchrony protocol, and all the others are decoys.
-So each view has one agreed upon proposer, which is exactly what happens in the partial synchrony protocol - so the safety of this protocol is immediate from the safety of the partial synchrony protocol.
+Each view has one agreed upon proposer, which is exactly what happens in the partial synchrony protocol - so the safety of this protocol is immediate from the safety of the partial synchrony protocol.

 ### Sketch of external validity:

 Just like safety, this follows directly from the external validity of the partial synchrony protocol.

 ### Scaling the multi-world VABA protocol:

 The multi-world protocol requires running $n$ instances per view.
 If each instance is linear then the expected cost is $O(n^2)$ words since the expected number of views till decision is constant.

 A concrete way to obtain linear cost in each instance is to run the **robust keyed broadcast** which is just running 4 instances of [provable broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).

 So we spend $O(n^2)$ communication to agree on a $O(1)$ size data.
 This gives a $O(n^2)$ ratio.
-We can improve the throughput while keeping the same communication to reduce this ratio?
+We can improve the throughput while keeping the same communication to reduce this ratio by using [batching](https://decentralizedthoughts.github.io/2023-09-30-scaling/).

 We will expand on these ideas in future posts.
 For now here is an overview:

 1. Agreeing on a linear-size validated input by using a **provable AVID** protocol (see [here](https://decentralizedthoughts.github.io/2024-08-08-vid/)).
-This keeps the $O(n^2)$ communication while allowing to agree on $O(n)$ size data improving the throughput.
-This gives a $O(n)$ ratio.
+Each instance disperses its $O(n)$ input via a provable dispersal that costs $O(n)$ and after the beacon we retrieve just the chosen instance at a $O(n^2)$ cost.
+This keeps the $O(n^2)$ communication while allowing to agree on $O(n)$ size data.
+The result is improving the throughput which results in a $O(n)$ ratio.
 2. If different proposers have different validated inputs then each proposer can aggregate $O(n)$ dispersals and aggregate that into a single proposal.
 This still keeps the $O(n^2)$ communication while allowing to agree on $O(n)$ different validated inputs each of size $O(n^2)$.
-This improves the throughput to asymptotically optimal $O(1)$ ratio.
+If all we want is data availability then this improves the scalability to [the asymptotically optimal $O(1)$ ratio](https://decentralizedthoughts.github.io/2023-09-30-scaling/).

 ### What about latency and log replication?

-Extending the sketch above from a single shot to a log replication protocol is strait forward: just use a log replication partial synchrony protocol in each instance.
+Extending the sketch above from a single shot protocol to a log replication protocol is strait forward: just use a log replication partial synchrony protocol in each instance.

 Improving the latency requires changing the protocol.
 We will discuss this and dealing with non-perfect randomness beacons in a later post.